-Four in 10 Brits say, when they do become ill, they’ll trust other sources than their doctor for advice, including asking friends and family or the internet.
+Four in 10 Brits say that when they do become ill they’ll trust sources other than their doctor for advice, including asking friends and family or the Internet.

 The most common natural remedy for adults to try and get themselves well is drinking lots of fluids – most likely a honey, hot water and lemon solution.